EnzoNMigliano/casual_IG_tools/index.md

 ## The Magic 🐇

-**Paste the selected accounts into their respective boxes.
+**Paste the selected accounts as they are into their respective boxes.
 Once you are ready, click in Find out!**

 <div>
   <style>
   .botao {
     font-size: 1.2em;
-    background: #59429d;
+    background: #F56040;
     border: 0;
     margin-bottom: 1em;
     color: #ffffff;